PraveenOjha/Flir/README.md

 By using this wrapper, you agree to comply with FLIR's licensing terms and conditions.
 License - see LICENSE file for details

+### Disclaimer

+Flir SDKs may not be used to create apps intended for medical or health purposes; please refer to the SDK license agreement for more detailed information.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.